Meeting Minutes

 Secretary/Recorder, RRRHOA

-Note: These minutes are in draft form and are not official until approved by the Board at the next meeting.
+Note: These minutes are in draft form and are not official since a formal meeting was not held.

 - Details